Coming up with a business name can be quite a task.

 5. Be aware of the trademark name restrictions

 Trademarks are simply designed to prevent consumer confusion by distinguishing a specific business’s products and services from those offered by competitors.
-The general rule as far as trademarks are concerned is that you should not use a name that is being used in a similar field as yours.
-There is no harm in using a similar name if the businesses are unrelated and the type of business is also specified in the trademark, like in the case of Delta Airlines and Delta Petroleum Company.
+As far as trademarks are concerned, the general rule is that you should not use a name that is being used in a similar field as yours.
+There is no harm in using a similar name if the businesses are unrelated.
+The type of business is also specified in the trademark, like in the case of Delta Airlines and Delta Petroleum Company.

 For a name to be trademarked, it must fulfill the following requirements: